"Horus was weak. Horus was a fool. He held the entire galaxy in his fist and let it escape. (Abaddon the Destroyer). "

 From a technical point of view, Horus Heresy shows so many limits, especially in terms of graphics, where the cards do not stand out for their beauty and clean design.
 On the other hand, we must point out the fact that each Warlord is dubbed and use typical phrases taken from the Roman world of Warhammer 40k, a nice bonus for fans.
 Unfortunately the background soundtrack is very repetitive, a defect that led me to disable it within ten minutes.
 The game is also completely translated into Italian, so it is easily accessible even by those who do not perfectly chew English.

 Regarding the matchmaking to report the bot option.
 In fact, by activating this mode, it is possible if there are no players available at the moment, dealing with bots, drastically reducing the waiting time for the selection of the opponent.
 Considering the large number of players, certainly a necessary and very intelligent move.

-The game economy, oddly considering the genre, is not too punitive for the F2P player, allowing you to build and play at a good level even without spending a single euro in the shop.
-What is certainly wrong is the technical sector, with a visual impact certainly not excellent and a soundtrack and sound effects that are too repetitive.
+The gambling economy, oddly considering the genre, is not too punitive for the F2P player, allowing you to build and play at a good level even without spending a single euro in the shop.
+What is certainly wrong is the technical sector, with a visual impact definitely not great and a soundtrack and sound effects that are too repetitive.